 - Male at birth

-- Participants who are fracture-naive are additionally required to meet the following criteria:
+- Group 1 participants are required to meet the following criteria:

-- Evidence of at least one prevalent vertebral compression fracture of Genant Grade 1 or higher (or radiographic signs of VF) or history of at least one low-trauma long-bone fracture (upper or lower extremity) * Ambulatory (see above definition) if age ≥ 8 to < 12. * Non-ambulatory if age ≥ 12 to <16
+- Prior history of low-trauma fracture defined as: evidence of at least one prevalent vertebral compression fracture of Genant Grade 1 or 2 (or radiographic signs of VF) or history of at least one low-trauma long-bone fracture (upper or lower extremity) OR

 - Daily oral corticosteroids

-- Body weight > 100 kg •Treatment with prohibited therapies as defined by the protocol
+- Treatment with prohibited therapies as defined by the protocol

 - Has received a live or live attenuated virus vaccine within 6 weeks of the Baseline visit or expects to receive a vaccination during the first 3 months after Baseline.